-There are 5 editors for the in-circuit test: Graphic data or CAD-data import
+There are 5 editors for the in-circuit test:

+- Graphic data or CAD-data import

 - 1. Assigning tracks

 - 2. Pin contact test editor

-- 3. Track test editor (Continuity and insulation test)
+- 3. Track test editor (Insulation test + continuity test)

 - 4. IC-test editor

 - 5. Components test editor

 - 6. The editors and procedures are described in detail on the following pages.